planetfederal/workshops/workshops/geoserver/style/source/setup/install.rst

 The **CSS extension** is distributed as a supported GeoServer extension.
 Extensions are unpacked into the ``libs`` folder of the GeoServer application.

-.. note:: In a classroom setting this extension has already be installed.
+.. note:: In a classroom setting this extension has already been installed.

 Installation instructions are provided here if needed.